Buddhaguhya

-Buddhaguhya (fl. c.700 CE) was a Vajrayana Buddhist scholar-monk.
-He taught at Nālandā and Vārāṇasī, and spent time in meditation near Mount Kailash.
+Buddhaguhya (also known as Buddhagupta) (fl. c.700 CE) was a Vajrayana Buddhist scholar-monk.
+Throughout his career he taught at multiple locations including the monastery of Nālandā and Vārāṇasī, and spent time in meditation near Mount Kailash.
 Vimalamitra was one of his students.

 A major commentary by Buddhaguhya of the Mahavairocana Tantra was written in 760 and is preserved in Tibetan.
 Hodge translates it into English alongside the text itself.
-Apart from his commentary on the Maha-Vairocana-Abhisambodhi Tantra, we know little of Buddhaguhya.
+Apart from his commentary on the Maha-Vairocana-Abhisambodhi Tantra, little is known of Buddhaguhya.

-Buddhaguhya is held to have received teachings from Lilavajra.